d0ctr/telehooking/README.md

 # Bilderberg Butler

-This is an application that runs tow bots simultaniously: one for Discord and one for Telegram.
+This is an application that runs two bots simultaniously: one for Discord and one for Telegram.

 - [Functionality](#functionality)
   * [Discord Bot](#discord-bot)